-The Kachemak Bay BIOMapper, launched earlier this month, provides detailed geospatial information on marine benthic habitats in Alaska’s Kachemak Bay.
+The Kachemak Bay BIOMapper, launched this year, provides detailed geospatial information on marine benthic habitats in Alaska’s Kachemak Bay.

 The online portal contains a large collection of data, including aerial imagery, acoustic imagery, benthic habitat shapefiles (for use with Geographic Information Systems), ground validation sites, and underwater video.